 There’s nothing that connects families to those who came before them more than family photos.
-By keeping family photos and documentaries from long ago and the present, your children and grandchildren will find an easier way to connect to the family’s history.
+By keeping family photos and documentaries from long ago and the present, your children and grandchildren will find an easier way to connect to the family’s history. -Most especially if photos are kept and preserved well.
+Luckily, there are online tools like printedmemories.

 It becomes easy for them to know family members and, most importantly, ancestors who were there before them and played roles in shaping their future.
 If you’re living on a tight budget, getting a high-end camera to capture the best shots may not be an option.